What is financial literacy? What does it mean to be “financially literate”? Those are awesome questions, with an unfortunate lack of awesome answers.

-If there’s advice that you can’t implement right away, it’s helpful to write out a set of contingencies to revisit, like: “When I’ve saved up X amount, I will open a Roth IRA,” or “My plan for funding my emergency fund over the next six months is…”
+If there’s advice that you can’t implement right away, it’s helpful to write out a set of contingencies to revisit, like: “When I’ve saved up X amount, I will do X,” or “My plan for funding my emergency fund over the next six months is…”

 Remembering to revisit these resolutions is the important part!
 Set a calendar event three to six months out to help spur you to action.

 This is the most fun of the five steps.
 You are a more financially literate person than ever.
 Pop champagne!

 Each time you make a savvy financial step or accomplish a task on your money to-do list, take time to celebrate.
 Whether it’s paying your credit card bill on time or paying off your student loans, it’s worth taking a moment to thank yourself.